jeetsukumaran/piikun/README.md

 - **Visualizing** the resuts.

-### ``piikun-parse``: Extracting the Partition Data from the Species Delimitation Model Sources
+### ``piikun-compile``: Extracting the Partition Data from the Species Delimitation Model Sources

-``piikun-parse`` is a command-line program that parses and formats data about species delimitation models from various sources and concats them in a common ``.json``-formatted datastore.
+``piikun-compile`` is a command-line program that parses and formats data about species delimitation models from various sources and concats them in a common ``.json``-formatted datastore.
-``piikun-parse`` takes as its input a collection of partitions in one of the following data formats, specified using the ``-f`` or ``--format`` options:
+``piikun-compile`` takes as its input a collection of partitions in one of the following data formats, specified using the ``-f`` or ``--format`` options:

 -   "``delineate``": [DELINEATE](https://github.com/jsukumaran/delineate) results

     This specifies the primary ``.json`` results files produces by DELINEATE as sources.

     ```bash
-    $ piikun-parse -f delineate delineate-results.json
+    $ piikun-compile -f delineate delineate-results.json
-    $ piikun-parse --format delineate delineate-results.json
+    $ piikun-compile --format delineate delineate-results.json
     ```

 -   "``bpp-a11``: BPP (A11 mode) format